michaeljklein/CPlug/README.md

 Note: I set up a small pre-commit script that runs `cloc . | tee stats.txt` to print/show how many lines of code per language, etc. If you are committing, either install CLOC (Count Lines of Code), which can be installed with `brew install cloc`, or delete the script in `.git/hooks`.

+Plan of attack:
+ 1)   User submits .c/.h files
+ 2)   Individual functions are found (Language.C.Parser)
+    2a) Dependencies of each function found
+    2b) Each function is isolated with its dependencies
+ 3)   The input/return types of each function are found
+ 4)   A piped caller is generated (in c) for each function 4a) The piped caller could support null/Nothing arguments
+ 5)   A piped runner (c) template (hs) is generated
+ 6)   Haskell FFI for the original function/piped caller is generated
+ 7)   Haskell function to allow recompilation is generated from (3), (5), (6)
+ 8)   The compilable (hs) function supports:
+    8a) Resolution to value if all Fixed (else undefined) 8b) Resolution to recompiled function
+ 9)   If function is to be recompiled, generate .c (piped runner) code from template
+10)   Call gcc/clang on piped runner.c file
+11)   If errors, return FFI (unpiped) reference, else instantiate piped runner with reference to output of compilation
+12)   When piped caller is called, arguments are packed into c-string and written to pipe
+13)   Piped runner is called on pipe (as argv)
+14)   Piped caller receives result of piped runner
+15)   Piped caller unpacks c-string from pipe and returns to Haskell
+16)   Result of computation is received by Haskell

 Goals:
 - Generate a Haskell Module from a .c file